Thieke History, Family Crest & Coats of Arms

 Early History of the Thieke family

 This web page shows only a small excerpt of our Thieke research.
-Another 302 words (22 lines of text) covering the years 1724, 1812, and 1821 are included under the topic Early Thieke History in all our PDF Extended History products and printed products wherever possible.
+Another 178 words (13 lines of text) covering the years 1724, 1821 and 1812 are included under the topic Early Thieke History in all our PDF Extended History products and printed products wherever possible.

 Thieke Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Thieke include Tiedeman, Tiedmann, Tiedman, Tiedermann, Tiederman, Tidman, Tidmann, Teedman, Teedmen, Teideman, Teidemann, Thiedemann and many more.

 Early Notables of the Thieke family (pre 1700)